 When your GP prescribes your medication, they will tell you when to take them, the quantity and if there will be any side effects.

-It’s also important to plan to ensure that you never run out of your medication.
+It’s also important to ensure that you never run out of your medication.
 Don’t get caught out late at night or on Bank Holidays when pharmacies may be shut.

-If you have trouble managing your medication, such as remembering which pills to take and when, here are some handy tips that could help:
+If you have trouble managing your medication, such as remembering which pills to take and when, there are some handy tips that could help:

 - keep a diary or planner and tick of each dose as you take it

 - set an alarm to remind you when to take your medication

 - put your medication in a place that is part of your daily routine, such as, next to your breakfast things, on your dining table or eating tray.

 You usually have to pay for your medicine/treatment prescriptions.
 However, you can get free NHS prescriptions if you: